 one-hour introductory course is intended to improve awareness, detection and control of invasive species in our region.
 By completing this course, you will learn about what makes a species ‘invasive’; impacts, vectors of spread and management practices; key species to look out for in the Metro Vancouver region; relevant policies and regulations; and how to prevent and report invasive species.
 The more eyes on the ground the better!

 If you are a resident looking to dispose of invasive plants or soil containing invasive species, be aware that some facilities may not accept the material due to risk of further spread.
-Contact your municipality directly for control or disposal advice.
-DO NOT put invasive plants in your backyard composter as the temperature will not get hot enough to destroy the seeds.
+DO NOT put invasive plants in your backyard composter as the temperature will not get hot enough to destroy these plants and their seeds.
+Contact your municipality directly for disposal advice.